CalfusTradefull/apis/README.md

-# This Repository contains all the API related to TradeFull.
+# This Repository contains all the APIs related to TradeFull.